didi/gendry/README.md

 **gendry** is a Go library that helps you operate database.
 Based on `go-sql-driver/mysql`, it provides a series of simple but useful tools to prepare parameters for calling methods in standard library `database/sql`.

-The name **gendry** comes from the role in the hottest drama `The Game of Throne`, in which Gendry is not only the bastardy of the late king Robert Baratheon but also a skilled blacksmith.
-Like the one in drama, this library also forge something which is called `SQL`.
+The name **gendry** comes from the role in the hottest drama: `The Game of Throne`, in which Gendry is not only the bastardy of the late king Robert Baratheon but also a skilled blacksmith.
+Like the one in drama, this library also forges something called `SQL`.

 **gendry** consists of three isolated parts, and you can use each one of them partially: